rifnyrachman/Leeds-Assignment-1-Rifny-Rachman/README.md

 * _Run model_: to apply iterated behaviour to the agents.
 This includes moving the agents, eating from environment, and sharing the store with neighbours.
 Along with the iteration, there will be a pop up animation to illustrate the agents movements.

 **Note**: Several behaviours have been modified, such as agents' movement is nimbler when they have more stores, agents get sick (throw up all stores) when they eat more than a certain value, and agents steal from their neighbours when their store is getting low.
-* Add a wolf: to add a predator agent that eats some closest agents.
+* _Add a wolf_: to add a predator agent that eats some closest agents.

 **Note**: Click multiple times to add more wolves
-* Breed agents: to add new agents
+* _Breed agents_: to add new agents
-* 3D Visualisation: to show the latest agents' status in the 3D Graphical representation
+* _3D Visualisation_: to show the latest agents' status in the 3D Graphical representation

 ### Limitation
 While most of the features allow re-run to get the most updated representation, only the animation feature from "Run model" could not be re-run.